Home Sick

-Home Sick is a 2007 American horror film written by E. L. Katz and directed by Adam Wingard.
+Home Sick is a 2007 American independent horror film written by E. L. Katz and directed by Adam Wingard in his directorial debut.

 The film had its world premiere at the 2007 Fantasia International Film Festival.

 Plot

 A strange man crashes a party and asks each person to name the person they hate.
 With some prodding, they all answer the stranger.
 When the named people die in horrible ways, the party-goers suspect that the stranger is a spree killer.